Is Rancid Fish Oil Safe to Consume?

 Step 4: Keep It Cold

 Low temperatures slow down the enzymatic time bomb that is ticking away.
-That’s why freezing or refrigerating fish oil helps keep it fresh for longer.
+So freezing or refrigerating fish oil will help it keep fresh for longer.

 Step 5: Use It or Lose It